 I swear that, in Gardena, on a moonlit suburban street, There are souls that twirl like kites lashed to the wrists of the living And spirits who tumble in a solemn limbo between 164th And the long river of stars to Amida’s Paradise in the West.
 As though I belonged, I’ve come from my life of papers and exile To

 Japanese American poet, Garrett Hongo, was born in Volcano, Hawai'i, on May 30, 1951.
-He attended Pomona University and the University of Michigan.
+He attended Pomona College and the University of Michigan.
 He received his MFA in English from the University of California at Irvine.

 His collections of poetry include Coral Road: Poems (Alfred A. Knopf, 2011); The River of Heaven (1988), which was the Lamont Poetry Selection of The Academy of American Poets and a finalist for the Pulitzer Prize, and Yellow Light (1982).
 He is also the author of Volcano: A Memoir of Hawai'i (1995), and he has edited Songs My Mother Taught Me: Stories, Plays and Memoir by Wakako Yamauchi (1994) and The Open Boat: Poems from Asian America (1993).